flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/place_cells.md

 :::

-# Model and feature selection with scikit-learn
+# Model selection

-Data for this notebook comes from recordings in the mouse hippocampus while the mouse runs on a linear track.
-We explored this data [yesterday](../day1/phase_precession.md).
-Today, we will see that the neurons present in this recording show both tuning for both speed and location (i.e., place fields).
-However, location and speed are highly correlated.
-We would like to know which feature is more informative for predicting neuronal firing rate --- how do we do that?
+In this session we will keep working on the hippocampal place field recordings.
+In particular, we will learn how to model neural responses to multiple predictors: position, speed and theta phase.
+We will also learn how we can leverage GLM to assess which predictor is more informative for explaining the observed activity.

 <div class="render-user">
 Data for this notebook comes from recordings in the mouse hippocampus while the mouse runs on a linear track, which we [explored yesterday](../day1/phase_precession-users.md).